addiscent/php-server-mon-sys/README.md

   - _Docker_ Compose 1.3.1, pre-installed

 ### _Php-Server-Mon-Sys_ Installation Instructions
-1. Download the v0.0.3 release tar.gz or .zip file into a newly created convenient location, which will be used as the _Php-Server-Mon-Sys_ "Home" directory.
+1. Download the v0.0.3 release tar.gz or .zip file into a convenient newly created directory, which will be used as the _Php-Server-Mon-Sys_ "Home" directory.
 Untar/unzip the release file, (keep dir structure).

   - https://github.com/addiscent/php-server-mon-sys/releases/tag/v0.0.3